seojuice

 Classic On-Page SEO Bot-First SEO (2025+)

-Hero images, lifestyle shots, micro-animations Product passports -- machine-readable JSON listing materials, sizing, care, carbon score
+Hero images, lifestyle shots, micro-animations Product passports: machine-readable JSON listing materials, sizing, care, carbon score (Allbirds carbon labels and Patagonia's material traceability are the consumer-facing examples worth studying)

 Manual stock updates via CMS Real-time stock and price feeds (GraphQL or GS1 APIs) surfaced every few minutes